> Elevated RYS 200 Standards

-In June 2019, Yoga Alliance launched new Elevated Standards to replace our Legacy Standards underlying the foundational Registered Yoga School (RYS) 200 credential.
+In early 2020, Yoga Alliance launched new Elevated Standards to replace our Legacy Standards underlying the foundational Registered Yoga School (RYS) 200 credential.
 This adaptation substantially increases the baseline for this credential, providing consistency across RYS 200s and building confidence in the quality and safety of service that our members deliver to their communities.

 - Legacy RYS 200 Standards: YA standards crafted and implemented prior to February 27, 2020.
-RYS 200 programs were initially asked to up-level by February 2022, however, due to COVID-19's impacts, the original February 2022 deadline for current RYS 200 members to meet these up-leveled Standards has been put on pause.
+RYS 200 programs were initially asked to up-level by February 2022, however, due to COVID-19's impacts on our community, previously stated dates and deadlines are currently under review.
 Members will be informed of all relevant changes as they develop.

 - Elevated RYS 200 Standards: Enhanced standards launched on February 27, 2020 as a result of the community-led Standards Review Project.
 All aspiring RYS 200 programs must now apply under these standards.